RoStrap/rostrap.github.io/docs/Libraries/Math/BigNum.md

 # BigNum

-A library for aiding in big-integer calculations, optimized for easy conversion between base64 strings and BigNums.
+A BigNum with Fractions implementation for big-integer calculations, optimized for DataStore storage and networking.

 ```lua
 local BigNum = Resources:LoadLibrary("BigNum")